 A rare white tea produced from old tea tree grown at natural farming garden located at high mountain.
 Every twig of tea leaf is hand-picked in spring.
-It gives a comfortable grassy note with a hint of dried fruity undertone and herbal-like aroma.
+It gives a comfortable grassy note with a hint of dried fruity undertone and floral aroma.

 Scenery of where we collected tea

 We have chosen Yunnan tea for making white tea

 In China, the Fuding county of Fujian province is the biggest production area of white tea.
 In recent years, due to the increasing demand of white tea, the price of Fuding tea has been over speculated.
 In the last 10 years, the price of white tea has increased more than 10 times.
 This situation was triggered because of the trend of aging the white tea for further maturation like the pu-erh tea.
 As the price goes higher, more and more tea gardens start using fertilizers.
 Eventually the taste of tea becomes lighter and less long-lasting.

 Under the circumstances, we wanted to find the alternative source of white tea.
 Throughout our years of tea expedition, we noticed that Yunnan was the ideal place to find the tea with excellent quality.

 This is the ordinary tea garden in Fuding county

 Quality material is a key for the quality of white tea

 In Yunnan, there are a number of old tea trees grown at high altitude.
 However, not all tea gardens practice traditional farming method.
 In particular, those renowned tea production areas often follow the modern agricultural method.
 The tea trees are trimmed and grown with fertilizer to make a better output.
 Eventually, tea quality decreased.
 Only if we are willing to spend a lot of time exploring around and searching for the garden, we can possibly find the ideal material from the tea gardens with completely natural-farming style (without any fertilizer or pesticide), and some of the very old tea trees that grow as high as two storeys building.